Feeding Your 4- to 7-Month-Old

 Tips for Feeding Your Baby Solid Foods

-With the hectic pace of family life, most parents opt for commercially prepared baby foods at first.
+With the hectic pace of family life, most parents try commercially prepared baby foods at first.
 They come in small, convenient containers, and manufacturers must meet strict safety and nutrition guidelines.
-Avoid brands with added fillers and sugars.

-If you do plan to prepare your own baby foods at home, puréeing them with a food processor or blender, here are some things to keep in mind:
+If you prepare your own baby foods at home, here are some things to keep in mind:

 - Follow the rules for food safety, including washing your hands well and often.

-- To preserve the nutrients in your baby's food, use cooking methods that keep the most vitamins and minerals.
+- To preserve the nutrients in your baby's food, cook it in ways that keep the most vitamins and minerals.
 Try steaming or baking fruits and vegetables instead of boiling, which washes away the nutrients.

-- Freeze portions that you aren't going to use right away rather than canning them.
+- Freeze portions that you aren't going to use right away.

-After your baby is eating individual foods, it's OK to offer a puréed mix of two foods.
-When babies are about 9 months old, coarser, chunkier textures are OK as they start moving to a diet that includes more table foods.
+- After your baby is eating individual foods, it's OK to offer a puréed mix of two foods.
+As babies get older, they will learn to eat a greater variety of tastes and textures.

-Over the next few months, introduce a variety of foods, including iron-fortified cereals, fruits, vegetables, and puréed meats.
-If your baby doesn't seem to like a food, try again at later meals.
-It can take quite a few tries before kids warm up to some foods.
+Over the next few months, introduce a variety of foods from all the food groups.
+If your baby doesn't seem to like something, don’t give up.
+It can take 8 to 10 tries or more before babies learn to like new foods.